Is Bhavana Society open to the public during the Covid-19 pandemic?

-To register for a scheduled group retreat, visit our schedule page and find a retreat that meets your experience level and interest.
+To register for a scheduled group retreat, visit our Retreats & Events Schedule page and find a retreat that meets your experience level and interest.
 Then click on register.
 (NOTE: You must register as a user to establish an Account Profile before you can submit a visit or retreat registration form.)

 If you were a registered user of Bhavana's previous website, you will need to re-register.
 Please read: Rebirth of a Website.

 What types of retreats do you offer?
 What's the daily schedule like?

 We offer individual retreats and formal, structured group retreats.
 We have three- to five-day and ten-day formal retreats.
 Retreats are generally held in complete silence, with meditation instructions and teachings in Buddhist doctrine and philosophy are offered by monastics daily.
 There are also question and answer sessions as well as individual interviews with monastics.
 Reading during retreats is discouraged.
 Meditation styles include concentration as well as mindfulness or vipassana (insight).